Dr. Russell (Chip) Norris, PhD

 Kristina has a B.S. in genetics from North Carolina State University in 2021 and was a previous SURP student in the Norris Lab.
 She is currenly working as a research specialist before beginning her PhD at MUSC in the fall of 2022.

 Sofia is a biochemistry student at University of California San Diego and joined the Norris Lab as a 2021 HIP intern.
 Upon completion of her degree, Sofia hopes to go into a career in EDS research and pursue a PhD.
 Sofia is interested in drug metabolism, POTS, proprioception and their relationship to hEDS.

-Deatra Bear is a senior at the University of Colorado Denver working on her Bachelor of Arts in Psychology.
-She hopes to apply and gain admission to a Doctorate of Occupational Therapy (O.T.D) program and become a Certified Hand Therapist.
+Deatra Bear is a senior working on her Bachelor of Arts in Human Services.
+She hopes to apply and gain admission to an accelerated BSN program to one day pursue a career as a nurse anesthetist or apply to a Doctorate of Occupational Therapy program.
 She is currently a member of YARR, Global Genes, Phi Theta Kappa Honor Society, and NORDs Colorado Rare Action Network.
 She is passionate about helping patients with rare and chronic diseases get the help they need.
 Deatra was a 2021 HIP Intern in the Norris Lab.

 Roman is a senior at Davidson College and is a double major in biology and music.
 Roman hopes to attend medical school after his undergraduate degree and become a physician and advocate for EDS patients.
 His research interests are in mechanisms underlying ligament and joint laxity in hEDS.
 Roman was a 2021 HIP intern in the Norris Lab.